-I recently discovered one of the plants in my room that I’ve been constantly tucking back into its pot, was in fact supposed to be free to spill over and sort of vine out.
+I recently discovered one of the plants in my room that I’ve been constantly tucking back into its pot, was in fact supposed to be free to spill over and sort of vine out in order to thrive.
 Whoops!
 Problem was, it was in a basket on the floor and didn’t really have the room to stretch down and out like it needed.
 The best things are borne out of necessity right?
 One DIY plant stand coming up!

 The point of creating this plant stand was to share something with you that was like three supplies and 10 minutes.
-The great thing is, if you purchase precut wooden plaque for the top like this, or this, or these, and then get the pre-made turned legs I used from Michaels, you only need glue and some clamps and done!
+The great thing is, if you purchase precut wooden plaque for the top like this, or this, or these, and then get the pre-made turned legs I used from Michaels, you only need glue, nails (optional), and some clamps and done!

 Per usual I like to make it a touch more complicated so instead of buying a precut top I made one using some 1×4 scrap wood, which I glued together.

-I used a newer to me staining technique that involves mixing your stain into Polycrylic.
+I used a newer to me staining technique that involves mixing your stain into Polycrylic (read all about this method here!).
 I love how this technique helps to create an even, uniform finish.
 It’s great when you have blotchy wood, or you are applying it to a piece that has multiple kinds of woods that vary in color.
 The mixed stain floats the color on top of the piece rather than allowing the stain to soak in.
 It’s buildable and it seals as you stain so it helps to cut down the finishing process time.

 I used this technique on my DIY Upholstered Storage Bench and liked the ratio of 2:1 Polycrylic to stain.
 The Briarsmoke has heavy grey tones and it almost works like a solid color stain so I had to play around to see how much to add to get the rich brown I wanted, with smokey tones.
 The 2:1 dark walnut to briarsmoke ended up being the perfect combo.